 - When something besides the price of the good effects supply, we say there is a change or shift in supply.

 - Something that increases (decreases) demand shifts the supply curve to the right (left).

 - Determinants of supply:

 - Changes in the prices of factors of production

-- Changes in the price of related goods

-- o Changes in the price of related goods
+- Changes in the price of related goods.

 - Expected future prices.

-- If the price is expected to be higher in the luture, producers
+- If the price is expected to be higher in the future, producers will among today.

-mapply today.

 - Number of suppliers

 - Changes in technology.

-- When something besides the price of the good effects supply, we say there is a change or shift in supply. - Something that increases (decreases) demand shifts the supply curve to the right (left). - Determinants of supply: - Changes in the prices of factors of production. - Changes in the price of related goods. - Expected future prices.
+- When something besides the price of the good effects supply, we say there is a change or shift in supply. - Something that increases (decreases) demand shifts the supply curve to the right (left). - Determinants of supply - Changes in the prices of factors of production - Changes in the price of related goods. - Expected tuture prices.